The Demon in My Backyard

 Imagine the terror I felt one night not so long ago when I discovered that the dog food crunching noise at 3 a.m. wasn’t Velma (who in her old age was passed out next to my bed). ??
 Imagine the terror as visions of a lunatic, dog-food eating crackhead flashed before my eyes. !!
 As I lay there frozen, with nothing but a geriatric dog to protect me. !!

-Only after reconsidering the likelihood of a crackhead intruder stopping to fuel up at the dog food bowl before robbing me, did I work up the courage to turn on the light.
+Only after reconsidering the likelihood of a crackhead intruder stopping to fuel up at the dog food bowl did I work up the courage to turn on the light.
 And this is what I found.
 Sitting in Velma’s water dish.
 In my downtown Albuquerque hallway.

 I told raccoon to leave and surprisingly, it did.
-Back through the kitchen and out the dog door from whence it had emerged, leaving little wet footprints in its wake.
-I now have to barricade the dog door at night and hope raccoon (or its skunk friend, also attracted to chicken utopia) don’t develop a taste for hens, as some of my neighbors have unfortunately experienced.
+Back through the kitchen and out the dog door, leaving little wet footprints in its wake.
+I now have to barricade the dog door at night and hope raccoon (or its skunk friend, also attracted to chicken utopia) don’t acquire a taste for hens, as some of my neighbors have unfortunately experienced.

 The few times I’ve forgotten to barricade the dog door, raccoon returned and our exchanges went something like this: